palletorsson/partybox/README.md

 Partybox
 ========

+* Prepare your Raspberry PI with a SD card with a RASPBIAN
-* login into the PI using ssh
+* Login into the PI using ssh ( user: pi password:raspberry )

 Installation:
 * $ sudo apt-get update